bhorsujal/Credenz-25-Xodia/README.md

-# Credenz'25 Xodia - Reinforcement Learning Competition
+# Credenz'25 Xodia - Angry Birds RL Competition

 Welcome to the **Angry Birds RL Competition!** 🎯🐦
 This competition challenges participants to develop **Reinforcement Learning (RL) agents** that can efficiently launch birds to hit pigs using a physics-based environment.